 In 2022, Amazon pledged to invest just $1.53bn into logistics, distribution and transportation activities outside the US, about 80% lower than the more than $7.5bn announced in both of the two previous years, according to fDi Markets, a greenfield investment monitor.
-This was the lowest level for a decade (since $765m in 2013) and led Amazon to be dethroned as the world’s leading non-oil logistics investor.
+This was the lowest level for a decade (since 2013 when the figure was $765m) and led Amazon to be dethroned as the world’s leading non-oil logistics investor.

 Unlike Amazon, several other leading investors expanded their global capital expenditure plans in 2022, including German logistics group Deutsche Post (+19% to $3.16bn).
 Danish shipping company AP Moller–Maersk also pledged its highest ever amount ($2.82bn) to logistics foreign direct investment (FDI) projects, fDi Markets figures show.
 Last year, Amazon also accounted for just 2.2% of the global total logistics FDI, down from almost 13% in 2021.

 Arhi Kivilahti, a retail analyst at Ada Insights, tells fDi that Amazon’s international business was “supposed to be the growth channel” for the company, but has lagged behind its North American business.

 “It will be interesting to see how long Amazon is willing to pour money into unprofitable international ventures,” he adds, noting the failure of Amazon’s marketplace in China and the challenges the company has faced in India.